 According the Music TEKS, students are expected to “demonstrate appropriate concert and stage etiquette as an informed, actively involved listener and performer during live and recorded performances in a variety of settings.”
 Concerts represent the culmination of our students’ hard work — the goal that we’ve all been working toward in a grading period.
 In many ways, this is analogous to a major exam on a particular unit in a math course.
 As such, concert attendance is required for all band students and comprises a major portion of their grade.

 Part of the Music TEKS require that students perform alone and independently.
-To meet these requirements, Pearland ISD hosts an annual Solo Contest for all junior high band students.
+To meet these requirements, we host an annual Solo Contest for all Rogers Band students.
 Students are required to pay an accompanist fee of $25 directly to their pianist.
 More information about this event can be found here.

-Daily grades comprise 40% of the student’s total grade.
+Daily grades comprise 60% of the student’s final grade.
 These include, but are not limited to, the following.

-Major grades comprise 60% of the student’s total grade.
+Major grades comprise 40% of the student’s final grade.
 These include, but are not limited to:

-All missing/late assignments must be turned in by the end of each grading period.
-Assignments will not be accepted after the grading period has closed.
+All missing/late assignments must be turned in by the posting window of each grading period.
+Assignments will not be accepted after the posting window has opened.
 Please take note of the dates below.

 The success of any ensemble is directly dependent on the contributions and efforts of its members.
 Band is a collaborative effort; therefore, any student’s absence negatively affects their peers.
 As such, the following guidelines are put in place regarding activities outside the classroom where attendance is required.

-In the event that a student must miss a scheduled rehearsal, sectional, or listening parents should notify a band director immediately via email.
+In the event that a student must miss a scheduled rehearsal, parents should notify a band director immediately via email.
 Absences may be excused at the discretion of the band directors under the following circumstances.

 Documentation for the absence is required in order to be excused.
 (This can be a parent email.)
-Excused absences must be made up prior to the next scheduled sectional, listening, or rehearsal in order to receive full credit.
+Excused absences must be made up prior to the next scheduled rehearsal in order to receive full credit.